 Hello friends, I hope you all are doing great.
 In today’s tutorial, we will have a look at How to Troubleshoot Amplifier Circuits.
 There are numerous types of amplifier circuits like common emitter amplifier, common base amplifier, common collector amplifier, differential amplifier.
-All these amplifiers we discussed in the detail in a previous tutorial.
+All these amplifiers we discussed in detail in a previous tutorial.

 How to Troubleshoot Amplifier Circuits

-- When we have to troubleshoot any circuitry the main point should be kept in mind is that there should be proper circuit labeled with the proper dc and voltage signal.
+- When we have to troubleshoot any circuitry the main point that should be kept in mind is that there should be proper circuit labeled with the proper dc and voltage signal.

 - You should know the value of accurate voltage for a circuit before measurement of any inaccurate value.